jrieke/year-on-github/README.md

-# Year on Github 🐙
+# Year on GitHub 🐙

 [![Heroku App Status](http://heroku-shields.herokuapp.com/year-on-github)](http://gh2020.jrieke.com)

-**Share your Github stats for last year on Twitter.**
+**Share your GitHub stats for last year on Twitter.**

-This project contains a small web app that let's you share stats about your Github activity from last year.
-It's like Spotify's "year in review" but for Github.
-The app is built with [Streamlit](https://www.streamlit.io/), queries Github's API via [ghapi](https://ghapi.fast.ai/), and let's you share the generated stats directly on [Twitter](https://twitter.com/).
+This project contains a small web app that let's you share stats about your GitHub activity from last year.
+It's like Spotify's "year in review" but for GitHub.
+The app is built with [Streamlit](https://www.streamlit.io/), queries GitHub's API via [ghapi](https://ghapi.fast.ai/), and let's you share the generated stats directly on [Twitter](https://twitter.com/).